ska-sa/katgpucbf/README.md

 * An Nvidia GPU.
 For the XB-engine, it needs to be of compute capability 7.2 or greater and have tensor cores.
 * Mellanox OFED Drivers v5.3.1 for ibverbs functionality.
 (Any v5+ should work.)
   For best performance, ibverbs is recommended.
-Currently `fgpu` can operate without ibverbs, but the functionality is not available (yet) in `xbgpu`.

 ### Software
 * Ubuntu 22.04